quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/code-and-deploy-sentiment-service.md

 7. Go back to the UI, and make sure everything is working as expected.
 Your messages will have a color-coded sentiment, and the sentiment will displayed on the graph.

 You have now completed this optional tutorial part.
-You have learned how to create your own sentiment analysis microservice from the code samples.
+You have learned how to create your own sentiment analysis microservice from the Code Samples.